Pyenb/Smarty/README.md

 # Smarty

 Smarty is a project that utilizes [ImageAI](https://github.com/OlafenwaMoses/ImageAI) to detect cars from the brand *Smart* on the road.\
-This is done through a [dataset](https://app.roboflow.com/anon-vqjqq/smarty) I compiled and annotated, consiting of around 430 pictures (for now at least).\
+This is done through a [dataset](https://app.roboflow.com/anon-vqjqq/smarty) I compiled and annotated, consisting of around 430 pictures (for now at least).\
 The

 ## Prerequisites